rnajena/magnipore/README.md

 <details><summary>Click here to see error codes:</summary>

-- 10: No pod5 module installed
 - 11: Concatenating both reference files failed
 - 12: Building mafft alignment failed
 - 13: Running nanosherlock of the first sample failed
 - 14: Running nanosherlock of the second sample failed
+- 15: Number of provided reference sequences is not equal 1 or 2
 ---
 Errors of first sample:
-- 119: Cannot basecall other .slow5/.blow5 with guppy
+- 119: Cannot basecall .slow5/.blow5 with guppy
 - 120: Could not find raw data or unknown file format
 - 121: Guppy basecalling failed
 - 122: minimap2 mapping failed